chiefabel7/azure-compute-docs/articles/virtual-machines/disks-types.md

 |1,024    |400,000 (307,200)*        |10,000        |
 |2,048-65,536 (sizes in this range increasing in increments of 1 TiB)     |400,000         |10,000         |

-\* Only applies during deployment of Uniform Virtual Machine Scale Sets Uniform.
+\* Only applies during deployment of Uniform Virtual Machine Scale Sets.
 Setting a higher value during deployment results in a failed deployment.
 After deployment completes you can [increase the performance](disks-enable-ultra-ssd.md#adjust-the-performance-of-an-ultra-disk) of your disks.

 ### Ultra Disk performance